 This influx of cash is crucial for funding expansion, research and development, or debt reduction, thus setting the stage for future growth.
 By participating in an IPO, you gain the opportunity to buy into a company at what could potentially be the starting point of a period of strong returns.
 Why?
 An injection of public capital often provides the resources needed to propel the company to new heights.

 It’s why you should pay attention to IPOs even now.
-It’s a chance to get in on the action as early as possible so you can potentially own shares in a company that grows from strength to strength.
-This is why you should do your own research and be on the lookout for sound investment advice.
-That said, it should come as no surprise that not all companies succeed on the stock market, which is why you need to do your research.
+It’s a chance to invest early in a company that could grow from strength to strength.
+This is why you should do your own research, study the financial reports of these companies, and be on the lookout for sound investment advice.

 Microsoft Corp.
 (MSFT)